serl/ttrss-fly/README.md

 # Create a db instance, if you don't have one already.
 Select "Development" to stay on free tier.
 flyctl postgres create --name $PREFIX-db

-# Create the tt-rss application
+# Create the TT-RSS application
 flyctl launch --name $PREFIX-ttrss --no-deploy

 # Attach the database to the app